sahibalejandro/laravel-form-helpers/README.md

 </div>
 ```

-And in the case of an error the result will be:
+And in the case the user is redirected back with errors, the result will be:

 ```html
 <div class="form-group has-error">